AdobeDocs/experience-manager-forms-cloud-service-developer-reference/src/pages/index.md

 [DocAssurance Synchronous APIs](references/docassurance.md)

-<span> You can send an email from your official email address to `aem-forms-early-adopter-program@adobe.com`  to join the early adopter program and request access to the capability. </span>
+<span> You can write to `aem-forms-early-adopter-program@adobe.com` from your official email id to join the early adopter program and request access to the capability. </span>

 Use these APIs to encrypt, decrypt, sign, or certify PDF documents.